JaxGaussianProcesses/JaxUtils/README.md

 The output data is [[7.]
  [8.]
  [9.]]
-The input data is supervised True
+The data is supervised True
-The input data is unsupervised False
+The data is unsupervised False
 ```

 You can also add dataset together to concatenate them.